 However, because no one has ever done this (because the technology wasn't available before), it's difficult to quantify how much the impact will be.
 At the end of every month, we'll sit down with Harmony to review the data and make any necessary adjustments.

 Yes, we have a number of projects in our community using Hummingbot to run market making bots.
 We have seen volumes increase dramatically since we launched 2 months ago.
-Harmony is our first partner for Liquidity Bounties.
+Harmony is our first partner for Liquidity Mining.

 Great question - we provide templates for the strategies, but users need to input their own configuration parameters, such as spread, trade size, and how often to refresh orders.
 Also, all of our strategies are open source, so users can customize or create their own strategies.
 For more details on our strategies, please see this page in our documentation.